x-JOC/laravel-one-time-passwords/docs/basic-usage/using-the-livewire-component.md

 ### Customizing the component

-To have full control over the component, you can create your own Livewire component, and let it extend `Spatie\LaravelOneTimePasswords\Livewire\OneTimePasswordComponent`.
+To have full control over the component, you can create your own Livewire component, and let it extend `Spatie\OneTimePasswords\Livewire\OneTimePasswordComponent`.

 This way, you can override any methods or properties you want.